mohammadrony-bjit/library-management-system/README.md

 ### Setup project
 #### Setup database and run the project
  - Project requires MySql database.
 Use Xampp
- - Create a database and name it "sparklmsdb".
+ - Create a database and name it "librarydb".
  - Run the backend from SparkLmsApplication class.
  - After running the backend just hit http://localhost:8080 to access the software.